securestate/king-phisher-plugins/client/hello_world/README.md

 ## Running the tests

 In order to test if hello_world.py is operational, exit King Phisher.
 On exit, a message box will display either with the default options or your own options.
-The example below is with deafult options:
+The example below is with default options:
 ```
 Good bye Alice Liddle!
 ```